Rory Morrison: Broadcasting career

 Morrison began his radio broadcasting career as a travel reporter and presenter for Beacon Radio, an independent local radio station covering Shropshire, Wolverhampton and the Black Country.
 He first joined the BBC in 1990, as the presenter of an afternoon programme on BBC Radio Leeds.
 He later worked for two other local stations, BBC Radio York and BBC Radio Cleveland.
 He then moved to the British Forces Broadcasting Service before returning to the BBC as a continuity announcer on Radio 4 in April 1994.
 He later joined the newsreading team, and regularly appeared on The News Quiz, as a reader for amusing newspaper cuttings during the programme.

 Personal life

 Morrison married BBC journalist Nikki Jenkins in 1994; the couple met while working for BBC Radio Leeds, and had two children together.
 Morrison was diagnosed with Waldenström's macroglobulinemia, a rare type of Non-Hodgkin lymphoma, in 2004.
 After his diagnosis, he became involved in raising money for the Lymphoma Association.
-In 2008, he took part in a fundraising walk with other radio newsreaders to Herstmonceux Castle in East Sussex, which formerly housed the machine used to generate the Greenwich Time Signal, or "pips".
+In 2008, he took part in a fundraising walk with other radio newsreaders to Herstmonceux Castle in East Sussex, which formerly housed the atomic clocks used to generate the Greenwich Time Signal, or "pips".
 This event was organised for a special edition of the radio programme Ramblings, broadcast in April as "A Pilgrimage to the Pips".
 Morrison provided a live outdoor continuity announcement at the end of the programme.
 Morrison died from lymphoma in the University College London Hospital (UCLH), June 2013.